Ebedthan/xgt/README.md

 ## 🧭 What is `xgt`?

 `xgt` is a blazing-fast command-line utility written in [Rust](https://www.rust-lang.org/) for querying and parsing data from the [GTDB](https://gtdb.ecogenomic.org/) (Genome Taxonomy Database).
-It mirrors core GTDB API functions and adds flexible parsing, metadata retrieval, and taxonomy exploration tools—making GTDB data more accessible for researchers and developers.
+It mirrors core GTDB API functions and adds flexible parsing, metadata retrieval, and taxonomy exploration tools-making GTDB data more accessible for researchers and developers.

 ## ✨ Key Features